-The following budget presents typical expenses for an Amherst student for the 2015-2016 academic year.
-This budget is used by the Office of Financial Aid to calculate financial need and to determine financial aid awards.
+The following budget/cost of attendance presents typical direct and indirect expenses for an Amherst student for the 2020-2021 academic year.
+This budget is used by the Office of Financial Aid to calculate financial need and to determine financial aid eligibility and corresponding financial aid awards.

 |Books and Supplies (estimated)||$ 1,000|